IP protection Strategies, IP Protection, IP Strategies

 • Their image in the domestic market

-Third-party audits, recommendations, and even social monitoring tools can provide indication of the dependability of potential partners.
+Third-party audits, recommendations, and even social monitoring tools can provide an indication of the dependability of potential partners.

-• Monitor IP Infringement Actively
+Monitor IP Infringement Actively

 IP enforcement is not a sporadic activity—ongoing monitoring is necessary.
 The faster you detect and correct infringement, the higher your likelihood of evasion of damage.